keu/docs/astro/cli/sql-cli.md

     LIMIT 5;
     ```

     - Reference the table name directly in your queries.
+When you run your workflow, the CLI automatically uses the configured data source in your `YAML` file for all queries.
+This option does not work if you have multiple configured data sources in your workflow.
 For example:

     ```sql
     ---